- Systematic Map Protocol

 The preparation of this protocol and the forthcoming systematic map is financed by the Swedish Research Council for Environment, Agriculture Sciences and Spatial planning (Formas).
 The authors wish to thank Dr. Aleksandra Drizo and an anonymous reviewer for constructive comments.
 We are also grateful for many valuable comments provided by Swedish stakeholders during a public review of an earlier version of this protocol.

+Open access funding provided by The Swedish Research Council Formas.
 The systematic review protocol is funded by Formas.
 IE, CÅ, AB and ML are employed by Formas.

 Ethics approval and consent to participate

 The authors declare that they have no competing interests.

 Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.

 The original online version of the article was revised: Funding information has been updated.